Phileodontist/Sentence-Classifier/README.md

 # UPDATE
 Due to having a small training set relative to the testing set, we weren't able to continue with our project with this data set.

-We decided to implement a text classifier by modeling a Multinomial Naive Bayes classifer as well as a SVM classifier.
+We decided to implement a text classifier by modeling a Multinomial Naive Bayes classifer as well as a SVM classifier, using the 20newsgroup data set.

 Please refer to the [Text-Classifier](https://github.com/Phileodontist/Text-Classifier) repository.